Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/test.typ

 = Grip Strength
 == Background
 In High Stakes, mobile goals are an important and limited game element.
-This means that we need to know our ability to hold on to the mobile goals and compete for other mobile goals.
+This means that we need to know our robot's ability to hold on to the mobile goals and compete for other mobile goals.
 To test this, we pitted our robot against another, to see how long it could maintain its grip.
 If it lasted more than 15 seconds (enough time to escape), it would pass.

 == Hypothesis
 The robot will be able to maintain its grip on the mobile goal for at least 15 seconds.